timmo001/ESP8266-MQTT-JSON-Lights/README.md

     - bicolor chase
     - tricolor chase
     - icu
-  effect_speed: true
   brightness: true
   rgb: true
   optimistic: false
   qos: 0
 ```

-> Note that `effect_speed` is a new feature I am working on and will not work on the current version of Home Assistant.
-This will be a new slider above the color wheel to control the effects's speed.
-You can add this however and it will magically work if/when the support is added.

 > The speed of the lights will be slower the higher the slider value and faster the lower the value.
 Treat this more as a delay slider than a speed slider.